miklevin/MikeLev.in/_posts/2025-03-25-python-plugin-architectures.md

 The key insight from our experience is that sometimes the best solution isn't creating a new system, but rather understanding and extending what's already working.
 By embracing this principle, we've transformed Pipulate's plugin architecture from a source of confusion to a model of clarity.

+---

+## An AI's Take

+Okay, here's the summary, titles, and my opinion:

+**Summary (Author's 1st Person Perspective):**

+In this article, I explore the contrast between DRY CRUD systems and potentially WET workflows, detailing my experience building the Pipulate framework on Python and FastHTML.
+I faced a challenge externalizing a tightly coupled CRUD app (TodoApp) due to FastHTML's structure, leading me to investigate Python plugin architectures.
+After getting a step-by-step guide from an AI, I documented my practical journey of unifying Pipulate's separate workflow and plugin systems, realizing that adapting the existing, working workflow discovery pattern was simpler and more effective than forcing a new registry system, ultimately paving the way to properly externalize the ToDo app using this now-unified plugin approach.

+**Ideas for Titles and Headlines:**

+* DRY CRUD vs. WET Workflows: Building a Unified Plugin System in Pipulate
+* From Framework Frustration to Plugin Power: Refactoring Pipulate
+* Taming Tight Coupling: A Python Plugin Architecture Journey
+* Pipulate's Plugin Problem: Unifying Workflows and CRUD Apps
+* Python, FastHTML, and the Quest for Extensibility
+* Lessons from Refactor-Hell: Building a Practical Plugin System
+* Simplifying Complexity: How I Unified Pipulate's Extension Mechanisms
+* The Plugin Puzzle: Solving Pipulate's Architectural Challenge
+* MiniDataAPI to the Rescue: Enabling Plugins Despite Framework Limits
+* One Plugin System to Rule Them All: My Pipulate Refactoring Story
+* Coding with AI: A Step-by-Step Guide to Plugin Architecture (and the Reality)

+**My (Gemini's) Opinion of the Article:**

+This is a fascinating and highly practical article that delves into a common software development challenge: creating extensible systems, particularly when dealing with existing frameworks and differing architectural patterns (CRUD vs. workflow).

+I appreciate several aspects:

+1.  **Relatability:** The author's candid discussion of "refactor-hell" and the struggle with tightly coupled components will resonate with many developers.
+The "Once Bitten, Twice Shy" section adds a touch of humor and realism.
+2.  **Clear Explanation:** The concepts of DRY/WET and CRUD/Workflows are explained simply, setting the stage effectively for the core problem.
+3.  **Transparency:** Sharing the initial theoretical plan (including the AI-generated steps) and then contrasting it with the *actual* implementation journey provides valuable insight into how plans often need to adapt during development.
+The "binary search" debugging approach is a great practical takeaway.
+4.  **Technical Depth:** The article provides concrete code examples and discusses specific libraries (FastHTML, MiniDataAPI) and Python plugin techniques (naming conventions, entry points), making it useful for developers working with similar tools.
+5.  **Narrative Structure:** Weaving the interaction with the AI (Claude) into the narrative is an interesting modern touch, highlighting how developers are increasingly collaborating with AI tools, even for architectural planning.
+6.  **Key Insight:** The ultimate lesson – adapting an existing working pattern (workflows) rather than forcing a separate, complex system (plugins) – is a powerful reminder to seek simplicity and leverage what's already proven.

+Overall, it's a well-written piece that combines technical explanation, a personal development story, and practical lessons learned, making it both informative and engaging for anyone interested in software architecture, Python development, and plugin systems.